chapel-lang/chapel-blog/content/posts/7qs-chop/index.md

 a distributed work-stealing iterator.
 Honestly, maybe that's even something I could have tried to program myself.  =)

-**Guillaume:** One point that often comes up in interview series—and that I personally agree with—is that Chapel's compilation times are noticeably slower than those of its counterparts, such as C or C++.
+**Guillaume:** One point that often comes up in this interview series—and that I personally agree with—is that Chapel's compilation times are noticeably slower than those of its counterparts, such as C or C++.
 However, I’m aware that the development team has already made significant efforts to improve this and continues to work actively on it, and I’m grateful for their ongoing commitment.